 This year we are proud to present: CHICAGO, High School Edition.
 Directed by Mr. Williams, Assistant Director, Mr. John Daniel.

-WINTER PLAY - The Winter Play opens in late February and is auditioned just before semester exams, with rehearsals starting the first week of January.
-Cast size will depend on production.
+The Winter Play opens in late February and is auditioned just before semester exams, with rehearsals starting the first week of January.
+For tickets, please click here.
 Directed by: Ms. Sherry & Mr. Bloom

 SPRING ONE-ACTS - The Spring Student One-Acts are short 10-minute plays written by members of our community, directed, performed, and staged by our students.
 The One-Acts are presented at the Festival of the Arts in May in conjunction with our awards night.